nitish-pandey/nitish-pandey/README.md

   <p>

   ## About Me
-  I'm a 3rd year student at <a href="https://www.kiit.ac.in/">KIIT University</a> pursuing my Bachelors of Technology in Information Technology.

   I'm a passionate learner who's always willing to learn and work across technologies and domains.
 I love to explore new technologies and leverage them to solve real-life problems.